spoddutur/cloud-based-sql-engine-using-spark/README.md

 ### 4.1 How to register data with SparkSql
 - Download this project.
 - Build it: `mvn clean install` and
-- Run MainApp: `spark-submit MainApp cloud-based-sql-engine-using-spark.jar`.
+- Run MainApp: `spark-submit --class MainApp cloud-based-sql-engine-using-spark.jar`.
 Tht's it!
 - It'll register some sample data in `records` table with SparkSQL.

 ### 4.2 How to query registered data via Spark Thrift Server using Beeline and JDBC?